 2020 Micah 6:8 Conference

 The Micah 6:8 Conference is held annually by the Baptist General Convention of Texas’ Christian Life Commission to bring the Old Testament words of Micah 6:8 to life for a new generation.
-The 2020 conference will be held at HPU on Oct.
+The 2020 conference was held at HPU on Oct.
 26-27.

-This conference will investigate how the COVID-19 pandemic has affected issues of social justice.
-Our speakers will explore how the pandemic has impacted access to healthcare and heightened food insecurity, particularly with relation to minorities and women.
+This conference investigated how the COVID-19 pandemic has affected issues of social justice.
+Speakers explored how the pandemic has impacted access to healthcare and heightened food insecurity, particularly with relation to minorities and women.
 Individuals, churches and organizations seeking to meet these critical needs during this time of unprecedented challenge are encouraged to attend.